Complex PTSD – aka Relationship Trauma – is like PTSD on steroids

 PTSD is triggered by discrete, limited catastrophic occurrences, such as natural disaster, a serious accident, a terrorist act, war/combat, life threatening illness, or violent personal assault.
 Often these are isolated events, but they can also be extended incidents, as in the case of combat trauma, or life threatening illness where traumatic stress is cumulative and compounding.

-C-PTSD is caused by prolonged, repeated interpersonal or relationship trauma, where the individual has little or no chance of escape.
+Complex PTSD triggers are caused by prolonged, repeated interpersonal or relationship trauma, where the individual has little or no chance of escape.
 This may include childhood narcissistic abuse and scapegoating, adult domestic violence, living in a war zone, being held prisoner, human trafficking and extended kidnapping.

 Similarities and Differences Between PTSD and C-PTSD – Signs and Symptoms